Suggester/Documentation/config/emojis.md

 `mid` refers to the no opinion emoji, 🤷 by default\
 `down` refers to the downvote emoji, 👎 by default

-Using `default` as the emoji argument will reset the setting to its default value.
+?> Using `default` as the emoji argument will reset the setting to its default value.

 ### Accepted Inputs
-Any :emoji: from the current server or the default list
+Any emoji from the current server or the default list